alirezamirrokni/AIVengers-project/README.md

 ## Getting Started

-To get started, clone the repository and follow the instructions below to set up your environment.
+To get started, clone the repository and run the cells of `ML_project.ipynb`.
 The provided scripts can be used to preprocess data, train models, and evaluate results.

 ### Prerequisites